 As new brands, it’s important to experiment with how you connect with your community.
 You have to try things and see what they respond to.
-And it’s important to be ok with the fact that you’re not always going to hit the nail on the head, I’m not always going to write something you resonate with.
-And I guess I have to be OK with that.
+And it’s important to be ok with the fact that you’re not always going to hit the nail on the head, you’re not always going to do, say, or write something that others resonate with.

-We have to try things, we have to open up in order to stand out, and we have to find ways to connect with our communities if we really want to build businesses that matter.
+We have to try things, we have to open up in order to stand out, and we have to find ways to connect with our communities if we really want to build businesses that grow.

-But in exchange for that we’re allowing people inside our worlds and inside our heads.
+We’re allowing people inside our worlds and inside our heads.
 We’re letting them into the real “behind the scenes” and that’s not easy.

-What we can’t do is worry that we’re gonna look or sound stupid.
+What we can’t do is worry that we’re gonna look or sound silly.
 It’s inevitable that we’re going to feel that way sometimes but if we let that feeling stop us from being ourselves, then our brands and businesses will ultimately suffer for it.

-To not do this is to run the risk of being yet another fashion brand that no one feels connected to, yet another business that has no real people behind it, yet another sales person doling out the marketing speak.
+To not do this is to run the risk of being yet another fashion brand that no one feels connected to, yet another business that has no real people behind it, yet another salesperson doling out the marketing speak.
 That is not the way to grow a business.
 That’s not how you’re going to get people to connect with you and your brand.
 And it’s certainly not how you’re going to build something that transcends trends and economics.

-So as you build your business and define your brand, try not to let that voice of reason in your head win.
+So as you build your business and define your brand, try not to let that voice of doubt in your head win.
 Create a brand that people care about by opening yourself up and making yourself a little vulnerable.

 Lots of love and encouragement,

 Much props to you for being honest Nicole.
 Everything you said here is true.
 I just want you to know that as a member of StartUp Fashion, I love what you do and what you stand for.
 I don’t always say it but I want you to know it anyway.
 We get so caught up in our day to day lives and business objectives we sometimes forget to show our appreciation.
 I appreciate you and all you do to help brands like Al Shams move forward.